microsoft/DirectXShaderCompiler/docs/DXIL.rst

 Main two features that were introduced for DXIL1.1 (Shader Model 6.1) are view instancing and barycentric coordinates.
 Specifically, there are following changes to the DXIL representation.

 * New Intrinsics - AttributeAtVertex_, ViewID
-* New Systen Generated Value - SV_Barycentrics
+* New System Generated Value - SV_Barycentrics
 * New Container Part - ILDN

 DXIL 1.2 Changes